Bite-sized Research and Science

 Learn more →

-In this fast-paced, hands-on workshop we’ll challenge you to:
+In this fast-paced, hands-on workshop we’ll challenge participants to:

-- think about your research, what you want to say, and who you want to say it to
+- think about their research, what they want to say, and who they want to say it to

-- identify 1-2 social media channels that will serve your purposes
+- identify 1-2 social media channels that will serve their purposes

 - create a tiny campaign and mini posting-plan